Virginia's 13th Senate district

 Virginia's 13th Senate district is one of 40 districts in the Senate of Virginia.
 It has been represented by Democrat John Bell since 2020, succeeding retiring Republican Dick Black.

 Geography

 District 13 covers parts of Loudoun and Prince William Counties in Northern Virginia, including some or all of Purcellville, Ashburn, Broadlands, South Riding, Gainesville, and Linton Hall.

 The district overlaps with Virginia's 1st and 10th congressional districts, and with the 10th, 13th, 32nd, 33rd, 40th, 50th, 67th, and 87th districts of the Virginia House of Delegates.
 It borders the states of Maryland and West Virginia.

+2023 election

+Following redistricting, 2023 candidates for District 13 include state senator Joe Morrissey and former delegate Lashrecse Aird.
+Aird is endorsed by state senators Jennifer Boysko, Ghazala Hashmi, Barbara Favola, Janet Howell, Mamie Locke, and Louise Lucas.